-Live video, also referred to as live streaming, is the broadcasting of a live video feed to an audience online, in real time.
-Vimeo calls live video “a must-have for marketers,” with 80% of customers preferring to see live video from a brand versus social posts from that brand.
-With this tool, customers can get a look behind the scenes of your business, follow your brand during an event, ask questions in real time and more.
+Live video, also referred to as live streaming, is the broadcasting of a live video feed to an audience online, in real-time.
+Vimeo calls the live video “a must-have for marketers,” with 80% of customers preferring to see live video from a brand versus social posts from that brand.
+With this tool, customers can get a look behind the scenes of your business, follow your brand during an event, ask questions in real-time and more.

 It’s easy to join the game, with almost every major social media platform now supporting live streaming video (methods include the TikTok app, the Instagram Live feature and the Facebook Live feature).
 And people are watching.
 During Q3 of 2018, ad views by audiences on live streaming rose by 56%.

 The options here are vast, and audiences want to take action and feel immersed in an experience.
 Start by keeping an eye on augmented reality, shoppable posts on social media and 360-degree videos.

 (a) Augmented Reality

 Companies like Aircard are creating app-less AR campaigns that make messages appear on print flyers, while companies like IKEA are launching apps that enable users to see how a piece of furniture would look in their home before purchasing it.
 Reports show that 42% of shoppers believe the try-before-you-buy option of AR would help their decision process.
 As for virtual reality, its cumbersome headset requirement can be a deterrent for audiences, so just keep it on your radar for now.